 FOX News is reporting today that none of the 28 injured fans received life-threatening injuries, and that is the best news that has come out of yesterday’s accident.

 In the last lap of the race, the #7 car spun out of control and began to take out several cars.
-In the blink of an eye there were car parts everywhere, including Kyle Larson’s engine that lodged in the safety fencing.
+In the blink of an eye, car parts were everywhere, including Kyle Larson’s engine lodged in the safety fencing.

-At ESPN’s website they reported that “one tire did get into the stands, hitting one man in the head, according to witnesses.
+On ESPN’s website, they reported that “one tire did get into the stands, hitting one man in the head, according to witnesses.
 He reportedly was critically injured.
-Daytona International Speedway president Joie Chitwood III reported 28 spectators injured, 14 transported to hospitals and 14 treated at track medical facilities.”
+Daytona International Speedway president Joie Chitwood III reported 28 spectators injured, 14 transported to hospitals, and 14 treated at track medical facilities.”